2018 WSF Championship

-The 2018 WSF Championship was an amateur snooker tournament that took place from 18 March to 24 March 2018 in Qawra, Malta.
+The 2018 WSF Championship was the first edition of the WSF Championship, an amateur snooker tournament that took place from 18 March to 24 March 2018 in Qawra, Malta.
 It was the first edition of the WSF Championships and also doubled as a qualification event for the World Snooker Tour.
 The best four players (all semi-finalists) received an invitation to compete in the 2018 World Snooker Championship.
 Two best players (both finalists) received a Main Tour Card for the 2018/2019 season.

 The tournament was televised in Malta by TVM2.

 Prize fund

 The breakdown of the tournament prizes is shown below: